Jerryaa98/Computer_Graphics_course_winter_2022/Assignment3Report/Assignment3Report.md

 ## 1

-it creates a special identifier for an opengl texture and for a vertex array object (VAO). it creates a buffer, and copies the vertex and texture coordinates data to it. it creates a shader program, and tells the shader where to look for the vertex position data, and the data dimensions.
+the program creates an identifier for a texture in opengl and for a vertex array object (VAO). then copies the vertex data and textures into a buffer. it creates a vertex  and fragmant shader programs, and tells the shaders where to look for the vertex position data, and the data dimensions.

 ## 2

-we started by loading the mesh to the GPU.
+we loaded a mesh model onto the GPU.

 ## 3

-this is our code for the vShader:
+Vshader Code:-

 ```c++
 #version 330 core